 How do I know if my products are included in one or several rounds?

-Follow this link to use a tool that we have developed, which allows you to check whether your product is included in one of the rounds, and if so, you will be able to see the original customs, as well as the new addition.
+We have developed an HS Code Tariff Rate Lookup tool which allows you to check whether your product is included in one of the rounds, and if so, you will be able to see the original customs, as well as the new addition.
 You can run a search by HS Code or by the name of the product or one of its components.
 Needless to say, this tool is used for a preliminary review and it cannot replace a consultation with an expert.

 What can I do if my product is included in one of the rounds?